Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Nebraska Stats and Trends

+- Nebraska has four wins against the spread in nine games this year.

-- This season, the Cornhuskers won ATS in their only game as an underdog of 15 points or more.
+- This year, the Cornhuskers won ATS in their only game as an underdog of 15 points or more.

-- Nebraska has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Nebraska's games this year have hit the over on three of eight set point totals (37.5%).

-- When Nebraska scores more than 19.3 points, it is 3-4 against the spread and 3-5 overall.
+- Nebraska is 3-4 against the spread and 3-5 overall in games when it records more than 19.3 points.

-- When Nebraska amasses more than 355.9 yards, the team is 4-4 against the spread and 3-6 overall.
+- Nebraska is 4-4 against the spread and 3-6 overall when the team totals over 355.9 yards.

 - The Cornhuskers have 13 giveaways this season, while the Buckeyes have 14 takeaways .